tstran155/Time-series-regression-of-Rossmann-stores-sales-data/README.md

 5. Finalize Model

-a) Predictions on validation dataset
+a) Predictions on validation dataset (best algorithm)

 b) Save the model for later use